 6. Multi-Channel Integration

-In 2021, the outdoor advertisement will also integrate with social media and the television.
+In 2021, the outdoor advertisement will also integrate with social media and television.
 The integration will also help grow other mediums using motion capability in digital out-of-home advertising and scalable content.
 The multi-channel integration is instrumental in ensuring that the message delivered across all mediums is coherent and consistent with the brand’s image.
 It means that the brand’s TV adverts will fall in line with their DOOH efforts leading to a clear communication platform of brands with their audiences.

 7. Focused Reach will Lower Expenses

 In the past, out-of-home advertising focused on a broader audience to get access to specific demographics.
 The “fishing” approach doesn’t work anymore.
-In the future, outdoor advertising will be able to reach target customer who brands want to reach and whenever they want to reach them.
+In the future, outdoor advertising will be able to reach target customers who brands want to reach and whenever they want to reach them.

-This is all possible due to improved media measurement tools allowing brands to get in-depth insights of their consumers.
+This is all possible due to improved media measurement tools allowing brands to get in-depth insights into their consumers.
 Large quantities of data will be analyzed and leveraged by brands without wasting the advertisement budget and time.

 In 2021, outdoor advertising ads will be equipped with Bluetooth beacons to broadcast information of the audience who interacted with the ad.
 Using the information, advertisers would make adjustments to tailor the ad according to the needs and wants of the consumers in that particular location.
-Such changes will significantly increase the chances of an outdoor ad to be noticed by the targeted audience.
+Such changes will significantly increase the chances of an outdoor ad being noticed by the targeted audience.
 Overall, the data will be collected to improve campaign targeting and for delivering a more contextually relevant advert.

 8. Outdoor Advertising will get more Creative

-This year, managers will need to take a data-driven approach to advertisement.
-Using the power of data science, companies can laser-target their desired demographics to use campaign budgets, effectively.
+This year, managers will need to take a data-driven approach to the advertisement.
+Using the power of data science, companies can laser-target their desired demographics to use campaign budgets effectively.
 Just like digital marketing technology, beacons, radio beams, and the Internet can be used to understand the pattern of interaction for outdoor advertisements.
 Ultimately, managers will need to come with innovative ideas on how they can use the “big data” to streamline outdoor advertising models.